 Please notify a receptionist promptly if you change your address or telephone number.
 Be sure to include all household members when doing so.
 An incorrect address or telephone number on your medical records may lead to problems such as missed hospital appointments.
 Please also let a receptionist know if you are happy to receive information by text message to your mobile phone.
-You can also change your address on-line at www.cadwgansurgery.org
+You can also change your address via the NHS Wales App.